w3f/polkadot-wiki/docs/learn-nominator.md

 ### Required Minimum Stake

-Due to the overwhelming demand and the way the algorithm optimizes the nominator set, there is a minimum number of DOT you must nominate with in order to be effective.
+Due to the way the [Phragmen algorithm](learn-phragmen) generates the solution set, and due to the fact that the solution set must fit in a single block, there is a minimum number of DOT you must nominate with in order to be effective.

 This number fluctuates day by day, and the most recent and up to date version can be